Essay / Strategy

 • High-Touch Persona: Routes to a sales scheduling page.

-• Early-Stage Researcher: Routes to a nurture stream via Zero-Click Marketing (delivering value natively in-feed to build mental availability without forcing a click).
+• Early-Stage Researcher: Routes to a nurture stream via Zero-Click Marketing.

 Price is the most potent lever in the Profit Equation (Profit = [Price - Cost] x Quantity).
 Sensitivity modeling reveals that a 10% price increase often yields a 25% profit gain, whereas a 10% volume increase only yields a 10% gain due to variable costs.

-Despite this, most firms "build first and price later."
+Most firms “build first and price later.”
 Alignment requires a Willingness to Pay (WTP) discipline, where pricing conversations occur before a single line of code is written.
-This "Design Around Price" philosophy incorporates the behavioral economics of the Decoy Effect:
+This “Design Around Price” philosophy incorporates the behavioral economics of the Decoy Effect.

-• The Magic of the Middle: Structuring pricing tiers (Good/Better/Best) such that the "Best" option anchors the price, making the "Better" (middle) option—which is strategically positioned for the highest margin—appear as the bargain.
+Structuring pricing tiers (Good/Better/Best) such that the “Best” option anchors the price, making the “Better” (middle) option — which is strategically positioned for the highest margin — appear as the bargain.

 Are your teams still fighting over a fictional persona, or are they aligned on the specific signal that reveals your next customer is entering their ‘Window of Dissatisfaction’ today?